-Guest blogger Caroline Critchfield, queen of craft is back with a super cute tote bag design decorated with embroidered flip-flops, the ultimate symbol of summer.
+Queen of craft Caroline Critchfield, is back as a guest blogger with a super cute tote bag design decorated with embroidered flip-flops, the ultimate symbol of summer.
 An absolute must for going to the beach or a picnic!
 Read the article for machine embroidery digitizing and sewing instructions.

-At the end of this article you will find a link to our Resource Center where you can download the cute
+At the end of this article you will find a button to access the super cute FREE flip-flops appliqué embroidery design.

 Hi!
 This is Caroline from SewCanShe.com.
 I’m so excited to be a guest on the Hatch blog today sharing this fun 3-dimensional flip-flop embroidery design that I made with Hatch Embroidery Digitizer, plus a Summer Tote Bag pattern that goes perfect with it.